 The Designated Safeguarding Lead (DSL) and Deputies (DDSL) have responsibility for ensuring that the safeguarding of children is central to the ethos of our Academy.
-They are suitably trained and experienced and carry out the duties of the DSL role as outlined in Keeping Children Safe in Education September 2023 and summarised in this policy.
+They are suitably trained and experienced and carry out the duties of the DSL role as outlined in the most recent version of Keeping children safe in education - GOV.UK (www.gov.uk) and summarised in this policy.